mmikowski/hi_score/README.md

 ## The Goal
 Provide an architecture guide, starter files, and best-in-class libraries recommended for SPA development.
 This environment will progress as technology and support evolve.

 Key attributes:

+- Testable
 - Compressible
 - Flexible
 - Modern
+- Universal Fractal MVC
 - Tiny compared to most frameworks
-- Stability
-- Testability
+- Stable
-- High quality ensured by commit hook (regression tests and JSLint)
+- Commit-hook enforce quality code (JSLint and regression test)
-- Fast, one-touch build system
+- A fast, one-touch build system

 ## Status
 I am currently updating the libraries.
-It is not complete.
+They are not complete.

 ## Third-pary libraries
+All third-party libraries are in `vendor` directories and retain their original names with a version number added.
+We employ the following JS libraries:

 - [jQuery][0] DOM manipulation
 - [PowerCSS][1] JS-powered CSS
 - [jQuery Plugin: urianchor][2] SPA routing